-This segment of the Mines and Minerals Website contains Mineral Development and Lands Branch operational and administrative Policies.
+This site contains Mineral Development and Lands Branch policies.
 These policies are developed to aid clients on implementation of relevant Mining Act provisions and Regulations.